pemujo/Dialogflow-Policy-enforcer/README.md

     * Run `create_sink.sh`

-    And  Make sure to grant Publisher permissions to the logging service account.
+    * And make sure to grant Publisher permissions to the logging service account.